james-long04/Projects/README.md

-battleship.c is a project in c i worked on in my free time in 1st year to help me learn the language. website1 is the home page of my 1st year webdevelopment project
+These files are all projects i have worked on dating back to my leaving certificate final project, and also a few college and free time projects.